Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat and non-flat Riemannian metrics

 We start by recalling the definition of Hermite constant in an arbitrary dimension $n$.
 Given a full rank lattice $L$ in $\R^n$ endowed with the standard Euclidean structure $\langle \cdot,\cdot \rangle$, its determinant $\det(L)$ is defined as the absolue value of the determinant of any of its basis, while its norm $N(L)$ is defined as the minimum value $\langle \lambda,\lambda \rangle$ over all elements $\lambda \in L\setminus \{0\}$.
 The Hermite invariant of $L$ is then defined as the quantity

 and the Hermite constant $\gamma_n$ as the supremum value of Hermite invariant $\mu(L)$ over all full rank lattices $L$ of $\R^n$.
 The Hermite constant is finite in every dimension, and its exact value is known only for dimensions $n=1,\ldots,8$ and $24$.
-For large value we know that $\gamma_n$ asymptotically behave like $n\over 2\pi e$ up to a factor $2$.
+Asymptotically it behaves like ${n\over 2\pi e}$ up to a factor 2, see \cite{CS98}.
 We are interested in the following statement.

 \begin{theorem}[Folklore] $\gamma_2={2 \over \sqrt{3}}$. \end{theorem}

 \begin{proof} Because the Hermite invariant $\mu(\cdot)$ is invariant under scaling and rotating the lattice, we can suppose that $L=\Z(1,0)\oplus \Z v$ where $v=(v_1,v_2)$ has norm at least $1$.
 By possibly changing $v=(v_1,v_2)$ into $v=(v_1,-v_2)$ in the preceding expression of $L$ (which corresponds to a reflection of the lattice along the $x$ axis that does not change the value of $\mu(L)$), we can also suppose that $v_2>0$.
 Finally by possibly replacing $v$ by $v+n(1,0)$ for some $n \in \Z$ (which does not change $L$ at all), we can suppose that $v$ belongs to the domain $|v_1|\leq 1/2$, $v_2>0$ and $v_1^2+v_2^2\geq 1$.
 We have $N(L)=1$ as a shortest vector is $u=(1,0)$.
 It is then straightforward to check that $\det(L)=\det(u,v)=v_2$ is minimal when the second coordinate of $v$ is minimal, that is for $v=(\pm1/2,\sqrt{3}/2)$. \end{proof}